sambacha/yearn-devdocs/docs/getting-started/using-yearn.md

   <img width="900" src="https://i.imgur.com/t0VEznT.png"/>
 </p>

 3. Select which asset you would like to receive upon withdrawal.
-Your options will be the ibJPY, ETH, BTC, DAI, USDC or USDT
+Your options will be ibJPY, ETH, BTC, DAI, USDC or USDT
 4. Enter the amount you want to withdraw, or click 'Max' to withdraw the entire balance.
 5. Confirm the approval if needed, and then approve the withdrawal transaction.
 6. When your transaction succeeds, the tokens will show up in your wallet again